ttvpro007/ttvpro007.github.io/src/data/README.md

 2. Navigate to the `skills.categories` section
 3. Add new categories or modify existing ones
 4. Update skill levels, descriptions, and animations

+### Updating Education
+1. Open `profile.json`
+2. Navigate to the `education` array
+3. Add new education entries or modify existing ones
+4. Include degree, institution, year, description, icon, and relevant courses
+5. Education entries are displayed on the Resume page in chronological order

 ### Changing UI Text
 1. Open `uiContent.json`